Corey Tutt: Career

 Tutt began his career as a zookeeper on the NSW South Coast, then spent time as an alpaca shearer travelling throughout Australia and New Zealand.

 In 2018, Tutt founded DeadlyScience to "provide science books and early reading material to remote schools in Australia".

 In 2019, he started working as a research assistant at the University of Sydney's Matilda Centre for Research in Mental Health and Substance Use.

 In 2022, Tutt authored the award-winning best seller, The First Scientists: Deadly Inventions and Innovations from Australia's First Peoples, illustrated by Archibald Prize-winning artist Blak Douglas.

 In 2023 Tutt arranged for seven Yorta Yorta students from Shepparton in Victoria to meet seven-time Formula One world champion Lewis Hamilton.

-In June 2023, Tutt released This Book Thinks Ya Deadly, featuring the profiles of 80 Blakfellas who are doing deadly things across sport, art, activism and science, through to politics, education and literature.
+In June 2023, Tutt released This Book Thinks Ya Deadly, featuring the profiles of 80 Aboriginal Australians who are doing praiseworthy things across sport, art, activism and science, through to politics, education and literature.
 The book is illustrated by Molly Hunt.

+Caution!
+This Book Contains Deadly Reptiles, illustrated by Ben Williams, was published in 2025.